YuxinZhaozyx/website/content/paper-note/R-C3D-Region-Convolutional-3D-Network-for-Temporal-Activity-Detection/index.md

 ### Experiments on ActivityNet

-+ sample frames at 3fps
++ sample frames at 3 fps
 + input buffer: 768
 + **K=20, with scale values [1, 2, 3, 4, 5, 6, 7, 8, 10, 12, 14, 16, 20, 24, 28, 32, 40, 48, 56, 64]**

 ### Experiments on Charades

-+ sample frames at 5fps
++ sample frames at 5 fps
 + input buffer: 768
 + **K=18, with scale values [1, 2, 3, 4, 5, 6, 7, 8, 10, 12, 14, 16, 20, 24, 28, 32, 40, 48]**